raspberrypilearning/target-practice/en/step_2.md

 - Remove mention of scope, tuples
+- Remove details on shebang and import
+- Remove explaining multiplication
 - Acknowldge that global variables are used everywhere, but avoid the word scope
 - Focus on colour & intro coordinates (adapt the collapse from rocket project)
 - Review the Hello World project to determine what they already know https://projects.raspberrypi.org/en/projects/hello-world
 - Give them Sky Blue & Grass green in the starter
+- There's an ingredient for rectangles we can use - https://learning-admin.raspberrypi.org/en/projects/processing-python-rect

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will code the window which will display your game by drawing the background sky and grass.
+In this step you will create the background for your game.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}